admin-shell-io/submodel-templates/published/Maintenance Instructions/1/0/1/README.md

   dropping an entry (which would lose the translation), the mislabeled entry was retagged `en`.

-### Verification

-- The JSON artifact deserializes and passes `aas-core3` constraint verification with 0 violations (7 before this release).
-- The AASX package opens as a valid OPC package with a well-formed XML payload.
-  All non-payload package entries are byte-identical to version 1.0.

 ### Issues reviewed but not changed

 - [#279](https://github.com/admin-shell-io/submodel-templates/issues/279) -